-Despite what you may have heard, obtaining workers’ compensation is not always easy task.
+Despite what you may have heard, obtaining workers’ compensation is not always an easy task.

 Frequently, workers will sustain an injury and believe that they are automatically eligible for workers’ compensation benefits.
 Unfortunately, this is not always the case.
 In fact, a significant number of claims stand no chance of being accepted.
 One of the top reasons why this happens is the claim not meeting the requirements listed below.